ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         - Demand:
         - Why now?

-    - Why does the world need your product?
     - Market Timing
         There must be a reason why your product needs to exist today…right NOW.
 What is the current trend on why your product didn’t exist years ago and why now is the right time?
 What is it about NOW that makes things different?
 Is it the right time to be building this and why?
         What are the characteristics that make the timing climate the best for your product currently.
 Advanced technology?
 Unique insight?